Cooking Gorgeous

 • Related Recipes

-• Homemade Turkish Ice Cream - Maras Dondurma
+• Turkish Ice Cream Recipe - Maras Dondurma

 Traditionally, Turkish Ice Cream - Maraş Dondurma is made with goat's milk, but it also works well with full-fat cow's milk, as long as you have proper salep powder and mastic gum.
 I buy these two special ingredients whenever I visit Turkey and use them in many of my other delicious Turkish recipes like Salep - Turkish Hot Milk Drink (Sahlab), Kazandibi, and Tavuk Gogsu - Turkish Chicken Breast Pudding.

-Unlike regular ice creams, Maraş Dondurma melts very slowly, perfect for hot climates.
-Its high density and low moisture content help it stay solid longer, so you can enjoy it without quickly turning into a puddle.
+Turkish Ice Cream also melts much more slowly than a typical scoop, which makes it a good match for hot weather.
+Its high density and low moisture content help it stay solid longer, so you have plenty of time to enjoy it before it turns into a puddle.

 Making Maraş Dondurma the traditional way involves a lot of manual work.
 In Turkey, vendors use large metal rods to knead and stretch the ice cream, which is fun to watch.
 This method creates a unique texture and adds air to make the ice cream lighter.